CoolDude2349/schoolworkforall/README.md

 You can also fork this repo and host it over there.
 Just be prepeared to change all the relative urls for the offline pages, local storage, and service worker!

+In my opinion, ultimate-file-iframe, ultimate 1 & 2, and the main index file are the most op for viewing offline.

-This is mainly focused on eagtek, since online content may get blocked from loading in a new page.
+This is mainly focused on eagtek or any offline content, since online content may get blocked from loading in a new page (you're not acually going to about:blank.
+Just a mirror of the parent page).
 The fetch and script src about blank code may get blocked.

 Links for the most op pages (for offline mode):